elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing.md

 score: -1.0
 related_article1:
     id: 169997
+    title: >-
-    title: How can clustering enhance creativity and help identify connections between ideas?
+        How can clustering enhance creativity and help identify connections between ideas?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-clustering-enhance-creativity-and-help-identify-connections-between-ideas
 related_article2:
-    id: 170002
+    id: 169995
-    title: How does critical thinking enhance the writing process, particularly in analyzing and reflecting?
+    title: >-
+        How does informal outlining differ from formal outlining, and what are the benefits of each?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-critical-thinking-enhance-the-writing-process-particularly-in-analyzing-and-reflecting
+    url: /learn/education-studies/questions/how-does-informal-outlining-differ-from-formal-outlining-and-what-are-the-benefits-of-each
 related_article3:
     id: 169994
+    title: >-
-    title: What is the purpose of outlining in writing, and how does it help in organizing thoughts?
+        What is the purpose of outlining in writing, and how does it help in organizing thoughts?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-purpose-of-outlining-in-writing-and-how-does-it-help-in-organizing-thoughts
 related_article4:
-    id: 170004
+    id: 169997
-    title: What are the characteristics of formal academic essays, and why is it important to adhere to academic standards?
+    title: >-
+        How can clustering enhance creativity and help identify connections between ideas?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards
+    url: /learn/education-studies/questions/how-can-clustering-enhance-creativity-and-help-identify-connections-between-ideas
 related_article5:
     id: 169990
+    title: >-
-    title: What are the key components of the writing process, and why is recursive writing important?
+        What are the key components of the writing process, and why is recursive writing important?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-components-of-the-writing-process-and-why-is-recursive-writing-important
 ---